Skip to main content

 Also for: Amstrad CPC, Arcade, Atari ST, Commodore 64, DOS, Game Gear, Genesis, J2ME, MSX, Nintendo 3DS, Nintendo Switch, SEGA Master System, SEGA Saturn, TurboGrafx-16, ZX Spectrum

-Ray Harryhausen was the king of the old stop-motion special effects in movies between the 1950:s and 70:s.
-He created many unforgettable movie monster scenes by moving puppets in minor increments between frames.
-In the finished film, the monsters moved around gracefully, but also with a certain jerkiness to them, and it created the unmistakeable Harryhausen-thumbprint on adventure films like Jason and the Argonauts and The 7th Voyage of Sinbad.
+Ray Harryhausen was the undisputed king of stop-motion special effects in movies between the 1950s and 70s.
+By moving puppets in tiny increments between frames, he brought unforgettable monsters to life.
+In the finished films, the creatures moved gracefully—yet with a slight jerkiness that became Harryhausen’s unmistakable signature, seen in classics like Jason and the Argonauts and The 7th Voyage of Sinbad.

-I was about to title this review "Ray Harryhausen's Big Race", because the jerky monster movement came to mind when I watched the cars hop around the road in this abominable game.
-But then I double-checked the old master's work, and found that they performed so much better than Out Run on the Amiga.
-It would have been sacrilegious to compare Harryhausen's work to the piss-poor conversion (developed by Probe Software and published by US Gold) of this classic SEGA arcade racer.
+I was initially tempted to title this review “Ray Harryhausen’s Big Race”, because the jerky monster movement immediately came to mind when I watched the cars hop along the road in this abominable game.
+But after revisiting the old master’s work, I realized his creations moved far better than Out Run on the Amiga.
+Comparing Harryhausen’s artistry to this piss-poor conversion (developed by Probe Software and published by US Gold) would have been downright sacrilegious.

-We now know that the Amiga was capable of so much more, but it was often held back by the technical limitations of lesser, competing platforms.
-Judging by the videos present on YouTube, the Amiga version is practically identical to the Atari ST version.
-Apart from the menus, the graphics look primitive, and the engine sounds like a growling stomach.
-Only the music sounds decent, for what good that'll do.
+We now know that the Amiga was capable of so much more, but it was often dragged down by the technical limitations of weaker competing platforms.
+Judging by footage available on YouTube, the Amiga version of Out Run is practically identical to the Atari ST version.
+Apart from the menus, the graphics look crude, and the engine sound resembles a growling stomach.
+Only the music is halfway decent—for whatever that’s worth.

-But such things hardly matter.
-Only the controls, response and sense of speed do.
-If you can't get framerate right, there's no point in making a racing game at all.
-In this conversion of Out Run, you hardly have time to react to the visuals because there's no fluidity to the movement.
-Everything seems to hop around the screen haphazardly.
-Releasing a racer in this sorry, choppy state should be cause for a revoked licence - to create more games.
+But none of that really matters.
+In a racing game, only controls, responsiveness and a sense of speed count.
+If you can’t get the framerate right, there’s no point in making a racer at all.
+In this conversion of Out Run, the lack of fluidity makes it nearly impossible to react to what’s happening on screen.
+Everything hops around haphazardly, like a stop-motion experiment gone wrong.
+Releasing a racing game in this choppy state should have resulted in a revoked license—to make any more games.

-In this racing atrocity you drive a Ferrari Testarossa through a landscape inspired by locations from all over Europe.
-The game is divided into five stages, and you have to reach the checkpoint at the end of every stage before time runs out, otherwise it's game over.
-By your side sits a blonde woman.
-If you believe she's your girlfriend I hate to tell you she might be flirting with other people (see the cover art up top).
+In this racing atrocity, you drive a Ferrari Testarossa through environments loosely inspired by locations across Europe.
+The game is divided into five stages, and you must reach a checkpoint before the timer runs out—or it’s game over.
+Riding shotgun is a blonde bombshell.
+If you think she’s your girlfriend, I hate to break it to you: judging by the cover art, she may be seeing other people.

-The idea behind Out Run is pretty cool.
-Just ahead of each checkpoint the road splits into two directions.
-Depending on your choice of left or right you can reach the goal line by going a few different paths through the game.
-I got the "a", "c" and "e" ending, because I'm such an "ace"-driver.
-And to my big disappointment they all ended with the same "funny" scene, where my car fell apart after I got out of it.
-In the arcade original, I believe you got a different ending depending on what route you took.
+The core idea behind Out Run is genuinely cool.
+Just before each checkpoint, the road splits in two.
+Depending on whether you turn left or right, you take different routes to the finish.
+I reached the “a”, “c” and “e” endings—because I’m apparently such an ace driver.
+To my disappointment, they all ended with the same “funny” scene: the car falling apart after I stepped out.
+In the arcade original, I believe the ending actually varied depending on the route you took.

-All you need to know is that Out Run is virtually unplayable, yet very easy to beat because of a generous time limit.
-The unplayable aspect is due to the aforementioned framerate, in combination with the camera perspective.
-You control the car through third-person, and the camera is positioned so low behind the car, you can hardly see anything in front of you.
-Even some of the view of the road is blocked, making it hard to react to approaching curves in time.
-In fact, only 20-25% of the screen is used to display the road, most of the time.
-The rest contains the one-colored skybox and horizon.
+All you really need to know is this: Out Run on the Amiga is virtually unplayable, yet embarrassingly easy to beat thanks to a generous time limit.
+The unplayability stems from the disastrous framerate combined with an awful camera perspective.
+You control the car from a third-person view, but the camera sits so low behind it that you can barely see the road ahead.
+Even parts of the road itself are obscured, making it extremely difficult to anticipate upcoming curves.
+At best, perhaps 20–25% of the screen is used to display the actual road.
+The rest is filled with a flat, single-color skybox and horizon.

-The low framerate causes your car to jerk back and forth across the screen, and the same goes for every other car you pass.
-Add to that a useless, almost random collision detection, and you have a recipe for disaster.
-I often ran straight through cars, as if they were desert mirages, but would just as often crash against thin air, causing my car to flip over.
-Not that it mattered much, as the game allowed me to beat it in spite of several severe accidents.
+The low framerate causes your car to jerk violently across the screen, and every other vehicle behaves the same way.
+Add to this a collision system that feels almost random, and you have a perfect recipe for disaster.
+I frequently drove straight through other cars as if they were desert mirages—only to crash into thin air moments later, sending my Ferrari flipping end over end.
+Not that it mattered much, since the game allowed me to beat it despite several catastrophic accidents.

-I was "lucky" to play the game on my Amiga 500 Mini, which emulates the game at a higher processor speed.
-It also emulates the game as if it was installed on a hard drive, minimizing the infamous mid-race loading times(!).
-Not that the increased processor performance helped much.
-If anything, it only made the game harder, as the traffic ahead of me jerked back and forth at a higher pace.
+I was “lucky” enough to play the game on my Amiga 500 Mini, which emulates it at a higher CPU speed.
+It also runs as if installed on a hard drive, eliminating the infamous mid-race loading pauses.
+Sadly, the increased performance doesn’t improve things.
+If anything, it makes the game harder, as traffic ahead of you now jerks back and forth at an even higher pace.

-That's essentially all you need to know.
-Out Run for the Amiga is an awful piece of work; an odd combination of impossible-to-play and easy-to-win, that couldn't even get the basic priorities straight.
-The "a"-route I beat in three or four tries, the "e" took me perhaps ten more, and then I got to the finishing line of "c" in the very next race.
-Then I decided I'd had enough.
+That’s essentially all there is to say.
+Out Run on the Amiga is an awful piece of work—an odd combination of impossible to play and easy to win, that fails to get even its most basic priorities straight.
+I beat the “a” route in three or four attempts, the “e” route in perhaps ten more, and reached the finish line of “c” in the very next race.
+At that point, I’d had enough.

-It hardly felt like an interactive experience.
-At one point I ran straight through some rocks on the side of the road at full speed, and nothing happened.
-A moment later, I crashed against a car, coming to a complete stop.
-As I sped up, I grazed another rock and my car flipped over at the speed of 30 km/h (that's around 18 mph).
-In driving school, my instructor told me that's the max speed you can run into people with minimal risk of causing major injuries.
+It hardly feels like an interactive experience at all.
+At one point I drove straight through rocks at the side of the road at full speed—nothing happened.
+Moments later, I crashed into a car and came to a dead stop.
+As I accelerated again, I lightly grazed another rock and my car flipped over at roughly 30 km/h (about 18 mph).
+In driving school, my instructor told me that’s the maximum speed at which you can hit a pedestrian with minimal risk of severe injury.

 [All screenshots are taken from www.mobygames.com]